sacredheartsc/ttrss-freeipa/README.md

 # ttrss-auth-freeipa

-FreeIPA authentication plugin for Tiny Tiny RSS
+FreeIPA authentication plugin for [Tiny Tiny RSS](https://tt-rss.org/)

 ## What is this?

-This plugin authenticates users within the local FreeIPA domain.
+This plugin authenticates [Tiny Tiny RSS](https://tt-rss.org/) users with the local FreeIPA domain.

 It provides both "Single Sign-On" capability through integration with a GSSAPI/Kerberos-enabled webserver, as well as standard authentication using